odelia-h/Audio-Ad-Blocker/README.md

 ## 📚 Project Description
 ### 🔍 Problem Description

-Introducing Audio Ad Blocker, our innovative project designed to transform the audio streaming experience.
-Today, platforms like Spotify and YouTube are primary sources of entertainment and information.
-However, users often face frustration due to frequent ad interruptions that disrupt their listening pleasure.
+Audio Ad Blocker addresses the frustration many users face with frequent ad interruptions while streaming audio on platforms like Spotify, YouTube, and live radio.
+These disruptions diminish the listening experience, making it difficult to enjoy continuous content without interruptions.

 ### 💡 Solution

-Our solution integrates advanced techniques from signal processing, deep learning, machine learning, and software development.
-Leveraging these technologies, we aim to efficiently identify and remove advertisements from audio streams in near real-time.
+Our project is designed to effectively filter and remove advertisements from podcasts, whether they come from radio streams or other platforms.
+By utilizing advanced techniques in signal processing, deep learning, and machine learning, our solution quickly identifies and removes ads in near real-time, providing a smoother and more enjoyable listening experience across various audio sources.

+#### Key Technologies Used
-- **Deep Learning Embeddings:** We used a deep learning model to produce embeddings, which are vector features of the audio.
+- **Deep Learning Embeddings:** We utilize deep learning models such as VGGish and OpenL3 to extract vector features from audio streams.
+These embeddings capture the essential characteristics of the audio, enabling the system to differentiate between content and advertisements.
-- **Machine Learning Models:** To accurately detect advertisements, we trained various machine learning models using suitable datasets we created.
-We then selected the model with the best performance and accuracy.
+- **Machine Learning Models:** We tested and trained various machine learning models, including K-Nearest Neighbors (KNN), Support Vector Machines (SVM), and Random Forest, using carefully curated datasets to accurately detect advertisements.
+After extensive evaluation, we selected the model that demonstrated the highest performance and accuracy.
-To make this solution accessible, we have developed a user-friendly interface with two modes of operation:

-- **Real-Time Mode:** Users can connect to the interface while listening to audio content, allowing it to filter out ads as they play.
-- **Offline Mode:** Users can upload podcast files to the interface for ad removal, then download the processed file free of ads.
+- **User Interface:** A user-friendly interface built with PyQt5 allows users to easily interact with the system, offering both real-time and offline modes for seamless ad removal.

+#### Modes of Operation
+- **Real-Time Mode:** Filters out ads as users listen to live radio streams and other audio content, providing uninterrupted enjoyment.
+- **Offline Mode:** Removes ads from pre-recorded podcasts, allowing users to download ad-free audio files.

+#### Technologies Integrated:
+- Python, TensorFlow, tf_slim, PyQt5, pydub
+- VGGish Model, scikit-learn
+- Numpy, Resampy, Joblib
+-
 This project aims to set a new standard for audio consumption worldwide, ensuring an enhanced experience for all users.

 ## ⚡Getting Started